bethtgreen/PlanyourDay/README.md

 # PlanyourDay

+Planner updates itself to current hour.

+User inputs what they need to accomplish for the day and planner saves in local storage.

 This is a day planner.

 Simple planner that lets you record and save events at each hour of the day.